tush-tr/articles/ARISH_NOTES.md

 * Added updateProfile controller in backend
 * Connect Settings Component to backend
 * Added profile controller which responds profile of a user
+* Added UI in profile component and connected it with backend